Quick Start Guide

 # Downloading Wildland client

-$ git clone -b stable https://gitlab.com/wildland/wildland-client.git
+$ git clone -b master https://gitlab.com/wildland/wildland-client.git

 The client can be used on Linux platforms without any compilation and building process, but we nevertheless highly recommend to use the provided Docker image, which we discuss in the next section.